OSC/ood-documentation/develop/_sources/how-tos/app-development/app-sharing.rst.txt

 Code Sharing
 ------------

 Code sharing is when an application's source code is shared between two or more users who run it as a personal development application.
-Models for this sharing can include using a web-based file repository such as Github, emailing Zip'd app directories, or a group readable directory symlinked to each user's ``~/ondemand/dev/`` directory.
+Models for this sharing can include using a web-based file repository such as Github, emailing zipped app directories, or a group readable directory symlinked to each user's ``~/ondemand/dev/`` directory.

 For an example of the later consider: